13 Crucial Criteria for Your Agency’s Developer Hiring Process

 Problems arise all the time with code.

-So if your applicant doesn’t have adequate problem-solving skills, that will be a big issue for your company.
+So if your applicant doesn’t have adequate problem-solving skills, that will be a big issue for your agency.

 According to a report from OverOps, 53% of software teams experience one or more critical production errors every month that impact customer satisfaction.